Rounak999/wrapwrap_modified/README.md

 4. Naviagate to 'envname' folder and git clone the repo.
 5. Navigate to cloned folder and unzip ten file.
 Install ten dependecny using command pip install .
 6. Now run the file using command ./wrapwrap.py /etc/passwd '<?php echo rounak' 'test' 1000 , i.e in the form wrapwrap.py filename prefix suffix nb_bytes.

+# Lab for testing
+You can use index.php to test if your payload is working fine